Necmttn/turborepo-next-intl/README.md

-# Turborepo starter with pnpm
+# Turborepo with next-intl

-This is an official starter turborepo.
+Shared components library `packages/ui` depending on translations from the apps folder.
+So can easily drag and drop components

 ## What's inside?